- Visiting Us

 Buying – When buying, choose bulbs that are firm, fresh and feel heavy for their size, avoid any that are damaged, soft, shrinking or showing signs of mould.

-Planting Depth – Bulbs generally need to be planted about twice their height depth.
+Planting Depth – Bulbs generally need to be planted about twice their height deep.

 Group Together – Plant bulbs in groups; odd numbers of bulbs in each group work best.
 Generally, the larger the group, the better the display looks.